Serving Your Claim

 What If I Cannot Get My Claim Served Before the Trial Date?

-You must return your documents to the court where you filed your case at least three court days before the trial date along with a form called Request to Postpone Trial (SC-150) .
+You must return your documents to the court where you filed your case at least ten court days before the trial date along with a form called Request to Postpone Trial (SC-150) .
 You will receive your documents back with a new trial date so that you may continue efforts to serve the defendant(s).

 Important: failure to timely return the documents may result in your case being dismissed.